msdbok/sqrbok/_verification/overview.md

 There are two end states in the product automaton: p2 s4 and p0 s4, but only p0 s4 is accepting.
 There are also two strongly connected components: C1 = { p0 s0, p1 s1, p1 s2, p0 s3 }, and C2 = { p2 s1, p2 s2, p2 s3, p2 s0 }, only one of which contains accepting states (C1).
 Any feasible finite path that starts in p0 s 0 and that ends in p2 s 4 would correspond to a violation of the locking property.
 Similarly, any feasible infinite path that reaches p2 s 1 corresponds to a violation.

+## Soundness and completeness

+A “sound” static analysis over approximates the behaviors of the program.
+A sound static analyzer is guaranteed to identify all violations of a property , but may also report some “false alarms", or violations that cannot actually occur

+A “complete” static analysis under approximates the behaviors of the program.
+Any violation of the property  reported by a complete static analyzer corresponds to an actual violation of, but there is no guarantee that all actual violations of  will be reported

+>No static analysis can be sound, complete, and terminating

+Rice’s Theorem says there are inherent limits on what can be accomplished by automated analysis of programs

+◦ Sound (miss no errors)
+◦ Complete (no false alarms)
+◦ Automatic
+◦ Allow arbitrary (unbounded) memory structures
+◦ Final results

+For assurance, we need soundness.
+When told there are no errors, there must be none → we have to accept false alarms.
+But the main market for static analysis is bug finding in general-purpose software, where they aim merely to reduce the number of bugs, not to eliminate them.
+Customers in general will not tolerate many false alarms, so tool vendors give up soundness.
+Others give up full automation: e.g., require user annotation

+Commercial tools (e.g., Coverity, Code Sonar, Fortify, KlocWork, LDRA) are neither sound nor complete.
+• Pragmatically effective
+• Different tools use different methods, have different capabilities, make different tradeoffs

+Lint & Findbugs are pattern matchers (e.g.) are not based on semantics of program execution, neither sound nor complete
+• But pragmatically effective for bug finding

+### Techniques and tools

+Technics
+Static analysis
+Abstract interpretation
+Model checking
+Bug patterns
+Data flow analysis
+Formal proofs
+Petri nets

+Tools
+Spin
+Java Path Finder
+FindBugs
+JLint
+ESC/Java
+CodeSonar
+PolySpace
+Fortify 360
+Klocwork
+Microsoft’s PREfast & SDV
+PIPE